 That evening, I got a nice hair cut and everything.

 I gathered that some of my batch-mates had passed lewd comments at the girls in our junior batch.
-When their parents complained to the principal, he said that they can register a complaint with the police if they wish to do so.
+When their parents complained to the principal, he said that they can register a complaint with the police if they wanted to do so.
 The police barged into the campus and arrested boys at random.
 All we had in common was our age.
-The police inspector was bent on proving that policemen are superior to engineers.
+The police inspector was bent on proving that policemen are better than engineers.
 He imitated every movie star in the country.
-His fishy eyes were fixed on me when he was talking, and I stood defiantly, looking outside, occasionally yawning.
+His eyes were fixed on me when he was talking.
+I stood defiantly, looking outside, occasionally yawning.
 It was clear to everyone that their anger was directed at me.

 A mechanical engineering lecturer would soon come to “bail us out”.
-In between I heard my batch-mates reeling off the names of VIP’s they know, hoping that this would help them get out of the mess.
-When I said that I was bored to death listening to his blabbering, they said, “Shut up!”
-After three hours, they let us free saying that they have their own way of dealing with such cases.
+When I was standing there, yawning, I heard my batch-mates reeling off the names of VIP’s they know, hoping that this would help them get out of the mess.
+When I said that I was bored to death, they said, “Shut up!”
+After three hours, the policemen let us go saying that they have “their own way” of dealing with such cases.

 When we walked out of the room, the boys asked me: “Did you say anything to the policemen?
-We hope not.
+We are just hoping that you did not.
 The reason we are surprised is that we have never heard you speak.”
 I said, “Of course not”.
 They went back to the classroom saying that I should soon write this on my blog.
 I promised to write.

-I stood there, puzzled, and while walking down the stairs, I remembered that I had told a policeman that I have to submit my seminar report.
+I stood there, puzzled.
+While walking down the stairs, I remembered that I had told a policeman that I had to submit my seminar report.
 When he asked, “Seminar report?
 It that something you study?”
 I retorted, “No. It is something I eat”.
-And what followed was a stream of invectives that shut me up. 🙂
+And what followed was a stream of invective that shut me up. 🙂

 I wondered whether this would have had any bearing upon what happened.
-I dismissed the thought, and walked down the stairs, slowly.
+I dismissed the thought inwardly, and walked down the stairs, slowly.